octo-technology/OpenTezos/docs/ligo/language-basics.md

   You can also type units of millionths of tez, using the suffix **mutez** after a natural literal, such as `1000mutez` or `0mutez`.
 - `bytes` are sequence of bytes, such as `0x12e4`.

-⚠️ Notice there are no floating point types in LIGO as they are not determinist in hardware modules.
+⚠️ Note that there are no floating point types in LIGO because they are not deterministic in hardware modules.

 > Pro tip: you can use underscores for readability when defining large
 > numbers: